OneOfOne/alphabet/README.md

 # alphabet
 NATO Alphabet Generator in rust

-Compiles to either standalone binary or web wasm.
+Compiles to either a standalone binary or a web wasm package.

 ## Usage